kdbanman/macros/doc/gameroom.md

 The furthest child states are engine-specific, defined using a possible gameroom state transfer description language.

 Little (or, better, zero) engine code should be run on the server.
-Divergence/cheating detection is interface-based, independent of game engine implementation.
+Divergence/cheating detection is interface-based (ex. checksum of game state done client-side and sent to server).
 Command conflicts are resolved client-side.

 By enforcing full determinism of game state from an initial seed and a set of possible user commands, only command packets need to be shared between clients (and server).